vjovanov/actormig/actor-migration.md

     Should be replaced with:

         object MyActor {
-          val ref = MigrationSystem.actorOf[MyActor]
+          val ref = MigrationSystem.actorOf(Props(() =>
+            new MyActor, "akka.actor.default-stash-dispatcher"))
         }

         class MyActor extends Actor {
-          // Same MyActor definition
+          // same MyActor definition
         }

 All accesses to the object `MyActor` should be replaced with accesses to the `MyActor.ref`.

-TODO cleanup this paragraph and move to apropriate location.
-Note that Akka actors are started automatically on instantiation and that the above translation will start all the actors when instantiated.
+Note that Akka actors are started automatically, on instantiation, and that the above translation will start all the actors on the construction site.
-In case actors in your system are created and started at different locations you will need to find a workaround and make actors start when instantiated.
+In case actors in your system are created and started at different locations you will need to change your code so actors are start right after instantiation.

 #### Different Method Signatures